-- Turn ignition key (F) to "STOP" position and remove key.
-Always remove key when leaving tractor to prevent unauthorized use. - Never use the choke to stop the engine.
+- Turn ignition switch (F) to "STOP" position and remove key.
+Always remove key when leaving tractor to prevent unauthorized use. - Never use choke to stop engine.

 IMPORTANT: LEAVING THE IGNITION SWITCH IN ANY POSITION OTHER THAN "STOP" WILL CAUSE THE BATTERY TO BE DISCHARGED, (DEAD).